Factory method pattern: C#

-In the above code you can see the creation of one interface called IPerson and two implementations called Villager and CityPerson.
-Based on the type passed into the Factory object, we are returning the original concrete object as the interface IPerson.
+The above code depicts the creation of an interface called IPerson and two implementations called Villager and CityPerson.
+Based on the type passed to the PersonFactory object, the original concrete object is returned as the interface IPerson.

-A factory method is just an addition to Factory class.
-It creates the object of the class through interfaces but on the other hand, it also lets the subclass decide which class is instantiated.
+A factory method is just an addition to the PersonFactory class.
+It creates the object of the class through interfaces but also allows the subclass to decide which class is instantiated.